 In this article, we’ll discuss the reasons why you might want to switch financial advisers, how to switch, and signs that it’s time to make the change.

-Can I switch financial adviser?
+Can I switch financial advisers?

 Yes, you can switch financial advisers at any time.
 You have the right to change if you’re not satisfied with the service you’re receiving.

-However, it's important to check your contract with your existing adviser as there may be termination fees you'll need to pay.
+However, it's important to check your contract with your existing adviser, as there may be termination fees you'll need to pay.

 Reasons for switching financial advisers